timdeschryver/timdeschryver.dev/content/blog/help-angular-to-make-your-application-faster/index.md

 This ensures that the component only receives a new value when the content of data has been changed.
 Because we check the selector's arguments first, we also prevent that the projection function of the selector is executed.
 For the heavier selectors, this is also a performance booster.

-#### Preventing selector executions (NgRx)
+### Preventing selector executions (NgRx)

 With the current solution, our selector will still fire every time when the data has changed in the week view.
 The data of the view is partially loaded with multiple API calls.
 This means that the selector will be executed for each call.
 This is useless if all the calls follow-up fast after each other.

 We can use the RxJS [`auditTime` operator](https://rxjs.dev/api/operators/auditTime) to reduce the number of selector executions, and thus also change detection cycles.

-> auditTime: Ignores source values for duration milliseconds, then emits the most recent value from the source Observable, then repeats this process.
+> `auditTime`: Ignores source values for duration milliseconds, then emits the most recent value from the source Observable, then repeats this process.

 ```ts:calendar-container.component.ts
 calendar = this.store.pipe(